pedrohbraga/SORTEE-Hackathon-Dynamic-Collaboration/content_planning.md

 - [ ] Apply theme to final .rmd
 - [ ] Make GitHub Action that renders this document as html
 - [ ] Include a little tutorial on a simple Github Action
-- [ ] Set up a Github LFS workflow
+- [ ] Set up a Github LFS workflow (*see section on this below... not sure about including this anymore*)
-- [ ] Set up an example for an issue and/or pull request prompt
+- [x] Set up an example for an issue and/or pull request prompt

 ## Welcome!